geoserver/geoserver.github.io/sponsor/gs3-crowdfunding.md

 #### Q: What technologies need to be updated?

 The following updates are required for **spring-framework-6**, each update requiring several others to occur at the same time.

-During the course of the project **spring-framework-7** was released in November 2025.
+During the course of the project **spring-framework-7** was released requiring upgrade to Tomcat 11.
-This further upgrade has be included in GeoServer 3 Milestone 2 activities (requiring and upgrade to Tomcat 11 also).

 <img src="/img/posts/3.0/gs3-updates.svg" alt="GeoServer 3 Updates" style="display:block; margin-left:auto; margin-right:auto; width:70%;"/>

 #### Q: Is there a deadline for GeoServer 3?

 Initial guidance was that Spring Framework 5.3 would be supported until December 2024.
 However that timeline was revised and support ended in August 2024.

-As a result GeoServer team is running with some risk, and any security vulnerabilities reported for Spring Framework 5.3 will need to be mitigated rather than addressed.

-This activity was subject to pledges being acquired in Phase 1, and is now underway.
+The subsequence release of Spring Framework 7 been included into Milestone 2.

-With funding secured in 2025 Q2, our project plan is broken down by GeoServer release cadence:
+The following project plan is broken down by GeoServer release cadence:

-Update: In response to Spring Framework roadmap the following milestones have been amended to allow for an updagte to **Spring Framework 7**.

 **Milestone 1: Preparation**

 * GeoServer 2.26.0: September 2024
   * Wicket 9: Migration
   * Wicket 9: Dialog
   * Spring Security 5.8

 * GeoServer 2.27.0: March 2025
   * Wicket 9: CSP
   * OGC API - Features

 * GeoServer 2.28.0: September 2025
   * Java 17 and Build Support
   * ImageN + JAI-Ext
   * OAuth2 Security Modules - available for testing